The whole human memory can be, and probably in a short time will be, made accessible to every individual.

 A data scientist is a statistician who is useful

-in San Francisco,” but Hadley Wickham, a Ph.
-D. statistician, floated a
+Francisco,” but Hadley Wickham, a Ph.
+D. statistician, floated a more cynical

-more cynical take on Twitter: “a data scientist is a statistician who is
+take on Twitter: “a data scientist is a statistician who is useful.”

-useful.”
-Statisticians are the guardians of statistical inference, and
+Statisticians are the guardians of statistical inference, and it is our

-it is our responsibility to educate practitioners about using models
+responsibility to educate practitioners about using models appropriately, and

-appropriately, and the hazards of ignoring model assumptions when making
+the hazards of ignoring model assumptions when making inferences.
+But many

 The absence of evidence is not evidence of absence